ajimae/colstonjs-old/README.md

 ## Author
 Coded with 💙 by [Chukwuemeka Ajima](https://github.com/ajimae)

-## Note
+## Note:
-Although this version is fairly stable, it is actively still under development so also is [bunjs](https://bun.sh) and might contain some bugs.
-Hence, not recommended to be used in a production environment yet.
+Although this version is fairly stable, it is actively still under development so also is [bunjs](https://bun.sh) and might contain some bugs, hence, not ideal for a production app.